livekit-examples/agent-starter-swift/README.md

 First, you'll need a LiveKit agent to speak with.
 Try our starter agent for [Python](https://github.com/livekit-examples/agent-starter-python), [Node.js](https://github.com/livekit-examples/agent-starter-node), or [create your own from scratch](https://docs.livekit.io/agents/start/voice-ai/).

-Second, you need a token sever.
+Second, you need a token server.
 The easiest way to set this up is with the [Sandbox for LiveKit Cloud](https://cloud.livekit.io/projects/p_/sandbox) and the [LiveKit CLI](https://docs.livekit.io/home/cli/cli-setup/).

 First, create a new [Sandbox Token Server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server) for your LiveKit Cloud project.
 Then, run the following command to automatically clone this template and connect it to LiveKit Cloud.
 This will create a new Xcode project in the current directory.